shmulik-willinger/vehicle-detection/writeup.md

 I added a randomized train-test split on the data with 20% for test, and then ran it again with 20% for the validation set.
 Additionally, I used cv2.flip method to double the training set when feeding the model.

-After the preprocessing step, my data set distribution was:

-Number of training examples = 26566
-Number of validation examples = 6642
-Number of testing examples = 8304
-Image data shape = (64, 64, 1)
-Number of classes = 2
-Here is the visualization bar chart showing the distribution of the images:
+Here is the visualization bar chart showing the distribution of the dataset after the preprocessing step:

 ![]( https://github.com/shmulik-willinger/vehicle_detection/blob/master/readme_img/dataset_distribution.jpg?raw=true)

+Image data shape = (64, 64, 1), Number of classes = 2

 ---